warncke/immutable-core/README.md

 and caching method calls, and binding method calls to execute either before or after other methods.

-## Immutable Core v1.0.0 with async/await support
+## Native async/await

-Starting with v1.0.0 Immutable Core is using native async/await.
+Immutable Core requires Node.js v7.6.0 or greater with native async/await support.

-As of Node.js v7.X.X node must be run with the --harmony-async-await or --harmony flag to enable async/await support.

-Those who are not ready to start using async/await can continue to use the Immutable Core v0.X.X branch.

 ## Using Immutable Core